vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 naivedya and the names of the goddess are different;:-per former secures all desires and Brahma-loka; KKV.
 306-307,

 HV I. 955-56 ( from Bhav.).
 Mahānayami-.(1).
-This is the same as Durgapūja-utsaya, for
+This is the same as Durgāpūja-utsaya, for

 which see pp. 174-175 above and Kṛtya-kalpataru (on Rāja dharma) pp. 191-195 and RNP pp. 439-444 (both quoting